peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

  to reduce deployment friction and promote interop with existing systems.

 I imagine the toolkit would need a minimum set of core packages.
-I'll describe what I envision for each, but bear in mind this is just my own set of opinions.
+I'll describe what I envision for each, but keep in mind this is just my own set of opinions.
 I'm primarily interested in [starting a discussion](#next-steps), and realizing a collective vision.

 <a name="package-metrics"></a>